Sharies99/Sharies99/README.md

 - 👋 Hi, I’m @Sharies99
-- 👀 I’m interested in UX-design, software development and databases.
+- 👀 I’m interested in UX-design, software development and data engineering.
-- 🌱 I’m currently learning html/css & javascript, working on my first portfolio project!
+- 🌱 I’m currently learning html/css & javascript right now.
 - 💞️ I’m looking to gain more knowledge about efficient and effective coding, a route map for front-end and back-end engineering.
 - 📫 How to reach me; discord: Sharies99